-Shops targeted around Auckland overnight in smash and grab; ram raid
+Eight youths arrested after another Auckland night of ram raids and burglary

-More break-ins and at least one ram raid incident has been reported in Auckland overnight - with thieves taking off with ice creams and vape items.
+More break-ins and at least one ram-raid incident have been reported in Auckland overnight - with thieves taking off with ice creams and vape items.

+And police have confirmed eight youths have been arrested after one of the incidents.

-A car, understood to be stolen, was used in a ram raid at the Smart Value Supermarket on Mt Smart Rd in Onehunga shortly before 2.30am.
+Earlier, a car - understood to be stolen - was used in a ram raid at the Smart Value Supermarket on Mt Smart Rd in Onehunga shortly before 2.30am.

 Photos at the scene show the back of the car scrunched up as it sits on a tow truck.